EGI-Federation/documentation/content/en/users/getting-started/cli/_index.md

                                   v3oidcaccesstoken]
   --openstack-auth-provider TEXT  Check-in identity provider  [default:
                                   egi.eu]
-  --site TEXT                     Name of the site  [required] --vo TEXT                       Name of the VO  [required] -i, --ignore-missing-vo         Ignore sites that do not support the VO -j, --json-output               Print output as a big JSON object
+  --site TEXT                     Name of the site or ALL_SITES  [required] --vo TEXT                       Name of the VO  [required] -i, --ignore-missing-vo         Ignore sites that do not support the VO -j, --json-output               Print output as a big JSON object